After Violence

 Our country worships lots of things that are not God, and this is where that leads.
 Because God lets us choose who we trust and choose who we worship, those who choose to worship power can hurt others and cause suffering.

-In other words, we’re talking a lot about idolatry.
-Because we are in a moment very like the world of the Old Testament prophets, where people wonder why God isn’t acting how they want or expect, but what they are actually experiencing is the failure of their idol to deliver its promised protection.
 It’s painful, and people suffer, and in fact God’s deep and tremendous grief about that suffering is usually the reason the prophet has come.
 Idolatry always leads to suffering.
 It always leads to death, because the idols simply do not have the power to give life.

-The primary assertion of the Bible is: Yahweh God of Israel can be trusted.
-Idols cannot.
+Idols offer life too, but they can’t deliver.
 Whether they be idols by the names of the gods of the nations or idols by the name safety, nationalism, personal freedom, or the perfect family.

 So the storytellers devote themselves to helping us see that this God is substantively different than anything or anyone a person could trust to protect and provide for them.